 Your marketing efforts should be contributing to this bottom-line equation.
 Executives and key stakeholders are doing this math for marketing costs overall (likely with the rest of the value chain costs and profits for goods and/or services).

 You become a super-marketer when you understand this back-half of the marketing metric value chain, and can connect the dots from sales, customers, and profit to your marketing tactics.
 Now, in the age of multitouch attribution and high-powered marketing dashboards, you may have software doing this for you already.
-If you do, that’s excellent (and you’ve probably been shaking your head all along, so feel free to skip ahead).
+If you do, that’s excellent (and you’ve probably been pretty bored with this so far, so feel free to skip ahead).
 If not, then you need something like the model above to show just how much those social media visits, ad impressions, and email opens matter.

-Plug those final numbers into the end of our value chain, and we get what looks like it could be a successful campaign, so long as we keep up the average lifetime value and years of use.
+Plug those final numbers into the end of our value chain, and we get what looks like it could be a successful campaign, so long as we maintain the average lifetime value and years of use at current levels.

 Why does this all matter?
-Well, look at how quickly your $150 conversion became a $2,400 customer.
-Just two steps for that cost to increase 16-fold.
+Well, look at how quickly that conversion you invested $150 in became a $2,400 customer.
+Only two steps take that initial cost to a 16-fold return.
 That’s why understanding the back half of the marketing value chain is important—and why no one gets super excited about your marketing metrics when they don’t add up.

 Imagine two different scenarios using the same campaign results, but different situations.